nathancfox/single-cell-database/docs/scdb_spec_working.md

 `/data/single_cell_database/src/` as `access.py` and `access.R`.
 To use the access code, follow these directions:

+The code is versioned and stored in separat version folders.
+All versions are of the format `vVERSION_NUMBER` (e.g. v0.2), except the `devel` version, which is the newest version.
+It may be updated at any time without warning and is not guaranteed to work.
+The newest stable version can be gotten with the `current` version.

 ### Access in Python <a name="access_in_python"></a>

 The access code in Python is available as an importable Python package called `scdb`.
 To use it,